Prohibition of Female Genital Mutilation (Scotland) Act 2005

-The Prohibition of Female Genital Mutilation (Scotland) Act 2005 (asp 8) is an Act of the Scottish Parliament.
+The Prohibition of Female Genital Mutilation (Scotland) Act 2005 (asp 8) is an act of the Scottish Parliament.
 It extended previous legislation by also making it illegal for UK nationals to perform female genital mutilation outside the borders of the UK.
 There have been no known cases of girls from Scotland being sent abroad for the procedure.
 The Act also increased the maximum penalty from five to 14 years.

 It replaced the Prohibition of Female Circumcision Act 1985.
 The corresponding legislation for the rest of the United Kingdom is the Female Genital Mutilation Act 2003.

 Background

 Female Genital Mutilation (FGM) has been illegal in the United Kingdom since 1985 when the Prohibition of Female Circumcision Act 1985 was passed.
 Over the decades that this law was in place, no conviction could be mounted as the law itself was too vague to be enforced properly.
-In order to protect the women of the United Kingdom the Prohibition of Female Circumcision Act 1985 was repealed and replaced in 2003 when the United Kingdom passed the stricter Female Genital Mutilation Act 2003 and Scotland’s corresponding Prohibition of Female Genital Mutilation (Scotland) Act 2005.
+In order to protect the women of the United Kingdom the Prohibition of Female Circumcision Act 1985 was repealed and replaced in 2003 when the Parliament of the United Kingdom passed the stricter Female Genital Mutilation Act 2003 and the Scottish Parliament passed the corresponding Prohibition of Female Genital Mutilation (Scotland) Act 2005.

 The Scottish Prohibition of Female Genital Mutilation (Scotland) Act 2005 strengthens the original Prohibition of Female Circumcision Act 1985 by defining Female genital mutilation in multiple forms.
 Female genital mutilation (FGM) is defined in section 1 of the act is "to excise, infibulate or otherwise mutilate the whole or any part of the labia majora, labia minora, prepuce of the clitoris, clitoris or vagina of another person".
 While this was useful to draw convictions originally, the wording inadvertently also prohibited doctors and other people in the medical professions from giving several types of operations that may be necessary during and after child birth.
 The law was soon revised to say that no crime may be committed by an approved individual if the operation or procedure on another person is necessary for their physical or mental health; or if the surgical operation in question takes place during any stage of labour, or child birth, or if the operation takes place immediately after child birth for a purpose connected with said child birth or labour.

+Provisions

+The act included an exemption for medically necessary procedures.

+The act extended the coverage of the 2003 act to cover the children of asylum seekers and other non-UK citizens in Scotland.